The new package travel law

 - within a very short amount of time

-Linked travel arrangements mean at least two different types of travel services purchased for the purpose of the same trip or holiday, resulting in the conclusion of separate contracts with the individual travel service providers.
+Linked travel arrangements mean at least two different types of travel services purchased for the purpose of the same trip or holiday, through the mediation of one trader, resulting in the conclusion of separate contracts with the individual travel service providers.
 The payment for each contract happens separately.

 - the booking has to be made at a single visit or contact with the trader’s point of sale (travel agency or website)

-- the booking of the second travel service happens within 24 hours and was facilitated by the first trader in a targeted manner (e.g. link on the website), and the consumer has to give his personal data to the second trader.
+- the booking of the second travel service happens within 24 hours after the first one and was facilitated by the first trader in a targeted manner (e.g. link on the website), and the consumer himself has to give his personal data to the second trader (it’s not forwarded by the first trader).

 Example: The traveler books a flight on an online platform.
 He enters his personal data and pays.
 A link with the offer to book accommodation appears: "Book the hotel La Maison for the top price of only 90 Euro per night!"
 He clicks on the link.
 On the next website, he has to enter his personal data again.
 Then he clicks on the button "book now" and pays.